 My rating: 4 of 5 stars

 The cover of this edition makes it look like a horror movie—and that’s not at all wrong.
 An intense novel, terse as a modern lyric, a monologue organized around its central image: the three generations of women in the house, telling over and over to the child of the fourth generation the story of the brutal incestuous pimp and rapist slave-owner Corregidora, the father of the heroine’s grandmother and her mother, hence the source of her surname.
 The women transmit the trauma to the child because that’s the only way to keep it in evidence since the slave-owning class of Brazil destroyed its records.
 But this transmission keeps the psychological violence going, perpetuates it through the generations.
-The thesis that it’s pernicious to treat history (which has to be learned dispassionately) as if it were memory (which is re-lived and embodied) gets a thorough airing here, and much more persuasively for being dramatized than in the brilliant and facile—in all senses—theorizing of Walter Benn Michaels, who has argued to similar effect in The Shape of the Signifier.
+The novel argues that it’s pernicious to treat history (which has to be learned dispassionately) as if it were memory (which is re-lived and embodied).
 So what should be done with the history of oppression if it shouldn’t be incorporated in childhood at the feet of prior generations?

 She thought she had to go to the toilet, and then something told her not to go outside to the outhouse like she was going to, and then she squat down on the chamber pot.
 And then that’s how she had your Gram, coming out in the slop jar.
 That’s how we all begin, remember that.
 That’s how we all begin.
 A mud ditch or a slop jar or hit the floor or the ground.
 It’s all the same.
 But you got to make generations, you go on making them anyway.